Telegram

 Access policy

-- User sends a DM to the bot.
+- User sends a DM to the bot or mentions it in a group.

-- The Telegram handler receives it, normalises the message into the canonical runtime request shape, and enforces the allow-list check.
+- The Telegram handler normalises the allowed message into the canonical runtime request shape.

 - The queue manager picks up the request, assembles context (memory recall, knowledge retrieval), and dispatches to the bound agent.